monstermichl/ninja-bear/README.md

 # confluent
 In times of distributed systems and en vogue micro-architecture it can get quite cumbersome to keep constants that are required by several components up-to-date and in sync.
-It can get especially hard when these components or services are written in different languages. *confluent* targets this issue by using a language neutral YAML configuration that lets you generate language specific config files in the style of classes and structs.
+It can get especially hard when these components or services are written in different languages. *confluent* targets this issue by using a language neutral YAML configuration that lets you generate language specific config files in the style of classes, structs or consts.

 ## Example
 Alright, after all this confusing hipster-talk, lets just have a look at a simple example to see what *confluent* can do for you.